-During the current fiscal year, net position of the Library increased \$82,828 from the prior fiscal year.
-This increase is equivalent to the excess of revenues over expenditures for the current fiscal year.
-Key elements of this increase are as follows:
+During the current fiscal year, net position of the Library decreased \$178,791 from the prior fiscal year.
+This decrease is equivalent to the excess of expenditures over revenues for the current fiscal year.
+Key elements of this decrease are as follows:

-- Personnel costs increased by \$143,909 primarily due to pension expense related to the Library's proportionate share of the South Carolina Retirement Systems net pension liability offset by savings related to personnel vacancies. - Information technology spending increased \$72,011 due to annualizing additional computer lease payments. - Building repairs and maintenance increased \$32,995 due to costs and repairs related to aging facilities. - Notable increases in program revenues were \$322,305 in county appropriation and \$13,876 in Education Lottery receipts from the State of South Carolina. - Insurance proceeds of \$35,406 were received for flooding at the Poe library branch.
+- Personnel costs increased by \$276,695 primarily due to pension expense related to the Library's proportionate share of the South Carolina Retirement Systems net pension liability offset by savings related to personnel vacancies. - Information technology spending increased \$164,401 due primarily to software licensing, increased maintenance contract costs, and beginning work on a project to provide for continuity of operations for technology services after a disaster. - Building repairs and maintenance increased \$108,234 due to costs and repairs related to aging facilities. - Notable changes in program revenues were an increase of \$488,244 in county appropriation and receipt of \$36,957 in unexpected Education Lottery funds from the State of South Carolina.